clamytoe/pychain/README.md

 # pychain
-My attempt at creating a generic blockchain that can be used for any type of ledger.
+> Generic blockchain that can be used for any type of ledger.

+It's still a work in progress.